An Alligator Surfaces At A Chicago Lagoon And A City Snaps To Attention

 Please heed my warning #humboldtgator pic.twitter.com/qQFJHpwBUC— Alligator Bob (@ImAlligatorBob) July 11, 2019

-Based on its smaller size, Crowley does not believe it would go after a human.
-People are nevertheless advised to keep out of the lagoon, because the animal could attack if it feels threatened.
+Based on the alligator's smaller size, Crowley does not believe it would go after a human.
+People are nevertheless advised to keep out of the lagoon, because the gator could attack if it feels threatened.

 Its instincts to stay away from people and its ability to blend in are making it harder to trap.
 "This is an animal well-suited with camouflage," Crowley said.
 "They're really good at evading capture."